A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

 It’s easy to add a title attribute in the block editor.
 Simply click the image and then click the down arrow next to ‘Advanced’ to show the advanced image options.

-Now you can simply type the title in the ‘Title Attribute’ field.
+Now you can simply type the title into the ‘Title Attribute’ field.

 Adding an HTML Image Title Attribute in the Classic Editor

 Adding a title attribute using the old classic editor is similar.
-You can add the title attribute by clicking on an image and then clicking the pencil icon.
+You can add the title attribute by clicking on an image and then clicking the pencil icon in the toolbar.

 You can then set the image’s title attribute.
-Make sure you click the ‘Update’ button at the bottom of the screen when you’re done.
+Make sure you click the ‘Update’ button at the bottom of the screen when you are done.

 How to Automatically Set Alt Text and Image Titles Using AIOSEO

 All in One SEO (AIOSEO) is the best WordPress SEO plugin on the market.
-It will add a proper image sitemap and other SEO features to improve your SEO ranking.
-It also lets you automatically set your alt text and image titles, and more.
+It will add a proper image sitemap and other SEO features to improve your SEO rankings.
+It also lets you automatically set your alt text, image titles, and more.